JuliaLang/www_old.julialang.org/blog/_posts/2017-10-12-gsoc-NeuralNetDiffEq.md

 To see more examples and experiment results you can check out my Jupyter notebooks [here](http://nbviewer.jupyter.org/gist/akaysh/43c9db281b0bd3224114084c44263c13).

 ## Future Work
 A bit more of research on the NN used as how it can be optimized for speed and better convergence.
-An optimization algorithm can be used for one time NN hyperparameter optimization so that it can work better for System of ODEs.
+For systems of ODEs with larger domains the current Neural Network fails to converge and would require further optimization.
+An optimization algorithm can be used for one time NN hyperparameter optimization so that it can work better for systems of ODEs.
+We tried many approaches like biasing the cost function to prioritize earlier timepoints but this failed as well.
+Similar problems were found in an [alternative implementation using TensorFlow (TensorFlowDiffEq.jl)](https://github.com/JuliaDiffEq/TensorFlowDiffEq.jl), which suggests this may just be a problem with the method.

 ## Acknowledgements

 I would really want to thank my GSoC mentors Chris Rackauckas and Lyndon White for the help they provided in understanding mathematical as well as coding parts of the project.
 Also I would like to thank the Julia community in general for giving me opportunity to contribute and for sponsoring my JuliaCon 2017 trip which was awesome.